 She protested.
-‘But we don’t know how much longer…’
+‘Yes, I know, but we don’t know how much longer…’

 She felt his whole body move as he shook his head.

 ‘No. We’ve got to be properly prepared.
-I’m as keen as you are to get out while we still can, but it’s no good leaving without enough supplies and equipment, and what we’re going to need is a lot more than we can carry between us in a couple of rucksacks.
+I’m as keen as you are to get out while we still can, but it’s no good leaving without enough supplies and equipment.
+We’re going to need a lot more than we can carry in a couple of rucksacks.
 We’ll just have to hope we’ve got time.’

 She sighed.
 ‘Okay.’

 ‘I know.
-Well, the grass was lush, and I could see further away across the plain a few clumps of trees and shrubby things.
-Surely that means there’s more than just rain?
+Well, the grass was lush, and I saw across a few clumps of trees and shrubby things.
+Surely that means there’s a water supply and not just rain?
 But of course we can catch and store rainwater.
 If it rains.
 If there’s a drought, we’re stuffed.’

 ‘Right.
 So we’ll need to take a couple of tarpaulins.
 They’ll fold up really small, they’re useful for providing shelter, collecting water or making a nice dry floor.’